Jiayi666/Jiayi666.github.io/_posts/2016-07-13-python-for-data-analysis-01.md

 #### Generators

 A generator is a easy way to construct a iterable object.
 While normal functions execute and return a single value, generators return a sequence of value **lazily**.
-To creat a generator, use the `yield` keyword instead of `return` in a function.
+To creat a generator, use the `yield` keyword instead of `return` in a function (note that `yield` should be used **within** the `for` loop).

 <pre>
 		def squares(n=10)